dehne/InSlide/README.md

 display.
 All the way in, it shows no segments.
 Pull it out one click and you see the top segment.
 Another click and both segments are displayed.
 Pulling it out all the way (the next click) displays only the lower segment.
-The right slider works the same way, but for the verticle segments on the right side of the display.
+The right slider works the same way, but for the vertical segments on the right side of the display.

 The center slider controls the display of the horizontal segments.
 All the way in: no segments are displayed.
 One click out: Top only.
 Two clicks: top and middle.
 Three: top middle and